wieslawsoltes/ChatGPT/README.md

 A ChatGPT C# client for graphical user interface runs on MacOS, Windows, Linux, Android, iOS and Browser.
 Powered by [Avalonia UI](https://avaloniaui.net/) framework.

-To make the app work, you need to set the [OpenAI API key](https://beta.openai.com/account/api-keys) as the `OPENAI_API_KEY` environment variable.
+To make the app work, you need to set the [OpenAI API key](https://beta.openai.com/account/api-keys) as the `OPENAI_API_KEY` environment variable or set API key directly in app settings.

 You can try client using browser version [here](https://wieslawsoltes.github.io/ChatGPT/).